jlord/sheetsee-cache/docs.md

 ## The Short & Sweet

-1. Link to Sheetsee.js and dependencies your HTML header.
+1. Link to Sheetsee.js and dependencies in your HTML header.
-2. Create place holder `<divs>` in your HTML for any chart, map or table you want to have.
+2. Create a place holder `<div>` in your HTML for any chart, map or table you want to have.
 3. Create templates for tables in `<script>` tags.
-4. Create a script tag that waits for the document to be read and then executes any of the map, chart or tables you've specified in it.
+4. Create a script tag that waits for the document to load and then executes any of the map, chart or tables you've specified in it.
 5. Set it and forget.
 Now all you need to do is edit the spreadsheet and visitors will get the latest information everytime they load the page.

 ## Getting Started